surishortlink/suri-deploy-netlify/README.md

 ### Auto-Deploy

 Any commits to the `main` branch of your new repository will trigger a new build and deploy.
-You can change this by going to the "Settings" of your `suri` service and editing the "Branch" and "Auto-Deploy" options.
+You can change this by going to the "Site configuration" of your new site and editing the relevant "Build & deploy" options.

 ### Custom Domain